renanpupin/react-native-media/README.md

 ### iOS

-Built with AVAudioPlayer and AvAudioRecorder.
+* Built with AVAudioPlayer and AVAudioRecorder.
+* Add `mute.caf` from the library to your project bundle
+    * Project Navigator > [YOUR PROJECT NAME] > Build Phases > Copy Bundle Resources

 ### android

-Built with MediaPlayer and MediaRecorder.
+* Built with MediaPlayer and MediaRecorder.
+* Add in the manifest.xml the permission:
+    * <uses-permission android:name="android.permission.WAKE_LOCK"/>
+    * <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />

 ## Installation